How Much Does It Cost to Build a Deck?

 Do I need a new deck?

-• Rot, mold, or warping
+• Structural issues: Rot, mold, warping, or damaged support posts.

 How much does it cost to build a rooftop deck?

-How much does a deck extension cost?
+How much does it cost to repair a deck?

 What should I do before estimating deck costs?